apigee/api-platform-samples/README.md

 $ ls

-Each sample API proxy directory contains a script called invoke.sh that issues a curl command to the sample API proxy.
+Each sample API proxy directory contains a script called invoke.sh that issues a sample HTTP request to the API.

 $ sh invoke.sh